BenHCalvert/CLI_QueryTool/README.md

 ## Welcome!
 This is a Command Line Interface application that allows you to run queries on a fake dataset of student/school data.

 #### Getting Started

- TODO need instructions on getting data into DB and establishing DB connection
+ TODO need instructions on getting data into DB and establishing DB connection -> insert these somewhere after step 3.
+    change username and password in `index.js` (careful not to save this anywhere public, like Github.) first, run the scripts in `schema.sql`.
+Second, run the scripts in `dataLoad.sql`.
+You can do this in the MySQL command line client or in MySQL Workbench.

 1. Download this directory and open in your terminal.
 2. You must have [Node.js](https://nodejs.org/) installed.